-The MSN Clinical Nurse Leader (CNL) program is designed for students who hold a bachelor's degrees in areas of study outside of nursing and are seeking new careers as registered nurses (RN).
+The Master of Science in Nursing (MSN) program is designed for students who hold a bachelor's degrees in areas of study outside of nursing and are seeking new careers as registered nurses (RN).

 The program prepares students for licensure as RNs while integrating graduate-level study that prepares them for positions as clinical nurse leaders (CNLs).

-Students complete 68 units over the course of two years of continuous study on the USF main campus.
+Students complete 68 credits over the course of two years of continuous study on the USF main campus.
 It’s full time, with classroom instruction three days weekly and clinical practice two days weekly.

 The baccalaureate degree in nursing, master’s degree in nursing and the Doctor of Nursing Practice at the University of San Francisco School of Nursing and Health Professions are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).